RyanC2000/CDA404-Assignment-1/documentation.md

 The Work Experience Portal is strictly informative and does not provide a facility for users to make a purchase of any kind, thus The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 is not relevant.

 ## 1.1.7 Evaluation

+Moving, Flashing, or Blinking Content
+Moving, flashing, or blinking content includes carousels (example carousel), ads, videos, auto-updating stock tickers, scrolling news feeds, and more.
+Users need to be able to control moving content, especially some people with attention deficit disorder or visual processing disorders.

+Potential accessibility problems with moving, flashing, or blinking content include:

+Understanding moving information — Some people read and process information slowly.
+The content may disappear before people have time to read it.
+Some people have difficulty tracking moving objects.
+Distraction from moving content — Moving content can make focusing and reading elsewhere difficult; that is, people cannot focus on some content because the movement in another area of the web page grabs their attention.
+Additionally, flashing or blinking content can cause seizures in people with photosensitive epilepsy, particularly if it:

+flashes more than three times in one second, covers a large enough area of the screen, and is bright enough.
+What to check for:
+Check if there is any moving, blinking, or scrolling information that starts automatically and lasts more than five seconds.
+If there is, check that there is a way for the user to pause, stop, or hide the movement.
+Check if there is any auto-updated information (such as stock price).
+If there is, check that there is a way for the user to pause, stop, or hide the updated information, or for the user to control the frequency of the update.
+Check that no content flashes or blinks more than three times in one second.
+If it does, further evaluation is needed as explained in Three Flashes or Below Threshold.

+You should dedicate a section in the documentation that reflectively evaluates the work that has taken place.
+Answering some of the below questions could help you:

+To what extent did you tackle the problem that you set out to solve?
+What problems did you encounter along the way?
+How did you test your website/web-application on multiple devices, and what did you find out?
+What informed your design choices?